Petrol and diesel prices remain stable for 218 days in Chennai

 Accordingly, one litre of petrol costs Rs 100.75 and a litre of diesel costs Rs 92.34 in the city today.

-CHENNAI: In Chennai, the price of petrol and diesel has remained unchanged for the past 217 days.
-Accordingly, one litre of petrol costs Rs 100.75 and a litre.
+CHENNAI: In Chennai, the price of petrol and diesel has remained unchanged for the past 212 days.

 Accordingly, one litre of petrol costs Rs 100.75 and a litre of diesel costs Rs 92.34 in the city today.